tae-roh/eain/README.md

 # EAIN: Element-wise Action Importance Estimation for Entropy Weighting in High-Dimensional Action Spaces

 ## Overview
 Reinforcement learning in high-dimensional action spaces often suffers from inefficient exploration, as all action dimensions are treated equally in entropy regularization.
 This indiscriminate treatment forces noisy or low-impact dimensions to contribute as much stochasticity as influential ones, leading to unnecessary randomness and unstable policy updates.
 This study introduces a method that estimates the relative importance of each action dimension and applies element-wise weighting specifically to the entropy term of the policy objective.
 An auxiliary network adaptively predicts dimension-wise importance, allowing exploration to be concentrated on reward-relevant dimensions while suppressing extraneous entropy from less important ones.

-Experiments on the high-dimensional Humanoid-v5 benchmark demonstrate that the proposed method reduces variance in evaluation returns, achieving up to a 36% reduction in mean standard deviation across 7 seeds and a 37% reduction in the last 500k training steps compared to the baseline.
-These findings highlight the effectiveness of dimension-wise entropy weighting for stabilizing policy learning in complex, high-dimensional action spaces.
+Experiments on the high-dimensional Humanoid-v5 benchmark demonstrate that the proposed method reduces variance in evaluation returns.
+With fixed α, the approach achieves up to a 36% reduction in mean standard deviation across 7 seeds and a 37% reduction over the last 500k training steps compared to the baseline SAC.
+With auto-tuned α, the method still yields notable improvements, reducing the overall standard deviation by 18% and the last-500k-steps deviation by 35%.

+These findings highlight the effectiveness of dimension-wise entropy weighting for stabilizing policy learning in complex, high-dimensional action spaces, under both fixed and auto-tuned entropy-temperature settings.

 ## Approach
 ### 1. Problem Formulation